MohdZaid96/Tacnique/README.md

 The dashboard provides a user-friendly interface with the following features:

-1. **User List:** Displays a list of users with details including ID, First Name, Last Name, Email, and Department.
+1. **User List:** Displays a list of users with details including ID, First Name, Last Name, Email, and Company.

 2. **Action Buttons:**
    - "Add": Allows users to add a new user.